Proto:Yuu Yuu Hakusho: Makyou Toitsusen

-This prototype of Yu Yu Hakusho: Makyou Toitsusen dated June of 1994 was found on a development disc for the Sega Channel.
-Though the original BIN file was oddly missing, two LZSS compressed copies ("YU_YU.GI" and "YU_YU.SA") were still there.
+A prototype of Yu Yu Hakusho: Makyou Toitsusen dated June 1994 (a month before the final) was found on a Sega Channel development disc from January 1996.
+The original BIN file was oddly missing, but two LZSS-compressed copies (YU_YU.GI and YU_YU.SA) were present.

 SEGA MEGA DRIVE (C)SEGA 1994.JUN YUYU HAKUSYO YUYU HAKUSYO GM G-004103-00

 SEGA MEGA DRIVE (C)SEGA 1994.JUL YUYU HAKUSYO YUYU HAKUSYO GM G-004122-00

 The "GM" code in the prototype is copied from Gunstar Heroes.

 The Treasure logo screen and intro sequence are missing.
 It jumps straight from the Sega screen to the title.

 The title screen itself was completely overhauled for the final.
 The prototype displays the traditional Yuu Yuu Hakusho logo on a solid blue background with no subtitle.
 The final version uses a unique calligraphy-style logo on a textured background.